A Fire Advisory remains in place for the High Level Forest Area. Use caution in the forested areas and report wildfires by calling 310-FIRE (3473).

 NOTE: The next update will be by 11:00 a.m. tomorrow, or if conditions warrant.

 Firefighters, helicopters, airtankers and heavy equipment are positioned throughout the High Level Forest Area to respond to any new wildfire starts.
 Please report wildfires by calling 310-FIRE.

-On the eastern side, dozer groups continue to build guard along the fire perimeter from the Peace River towards the Boyer River Cell Tower.
+Today, the weather aided the fire suppression efforts and decreased the fire behaviour compared to the last few days.
+There is recorded precipitation within the fire perimeter which ranged for 0.5mm to 2.5mm.
+The northern end of the wildfire is fully guarded and mop-up is complete.
+Firefighters continue to patrol the area.
+On the west side, the guard is completed and firefighters are continuing with mop-up south of Highway 58.
+In the south, firefighters have completed the majority of mop-up and will continue to patrol the area.
+Because of the hard work of the firefighters the north, west, and south is almost complete and resources will be reassigned to other areas of the wildfire.
+On the eastern side, dozer groups made progress building guard along the fire perimeter from the Peace River towards the Boyer River Cell Tower.
 Feller bunchers are working 24 hours a day to open a contingency guard south of Devil and Surette Lakes.
-Heavy equipment is also making progress on the dozer guard, along the fire perimeter, located on the west side of the Peace River, northwest of Moose Island.
-These guards are expected to be completed in the next few days.
-Feller bunchers are continuing to build a second guard also located west side of the Peace River, northwest of Moose Island, and it will be a second line of defence for this side of the fire.
-This guard will be reinforced with water delivery systems.
+Heavy equipment is also making progress on the dozer guard located on the west side of the Peace River, northwest of Moose Island.
+Over 20km of guard has been completed in the above mentioned areas.
 Firefighters continue to extinguish hotspots, and support the heavy equipment by establishing water delivery, laying hose and mopping-up 100 feet inwards.
-They are also patrolling the west side of the spot fire (from June 17th) located south of Surette Lake and just north of the Peace River.
+They are also continuing to apply water 100 feet inwards around the spot fire (from June 17th) located south of Surette Lake and just north of the Peace River.

 - The fire remains 331,167 hectares in size.